Hiking the Great Glen Way: a perfect introduction to long-distance walking in the UK

 What I particularly liked was the idea of making a complete traverse from one side of Scotland to the other by foot.

 The Great Glen Way is a 79-mile National Trail following the entire length of Scotland’s longest glen along an ancient geographical fault line.
 Running southwest to northeast across the width of northern Scotland, the trail links the bustling outdoor centre of Fort William with the regional capital of Inverness.

-Despite this giant natural corridor existing for millions of years and the plethora of man-made attractions that brought a network of roads, railways lines and the Caledonian Canal, there was no formally way-marked route until 2002 when it was officially opened as a National Trail and added to the list of Scotland’s Long Distance Routes (LDRs).
-More recently, in 2014, a high-level option was added between Fort Augustus and Drumnadrochit, and there are now bike and canoe alternatives.
+Despite this giant natural corridor existing for millions of years and the plethora of man-made attractions that brought a network of roads, railways lines and the Caledonian Canal, there was no formally way-marked route until 2002 when it was officially opened as a National Trail and added to the list of Scotland’s Great Trails.
+In 2014, a high-level option was added between Fort Augustus and Drumnadrochit, and there are now bike and canoe alternatives.

 Dubbed as an ideal introduction to long-distance walking, the route can be easily walked between five and seven days.
 With a major train station at the start and end of the route, an airport in Inverness and a regular bus service running along its entire length, the walk is very accessible and allows walkers to break up the route into shorter or longer sections as required.
 There are also a number of luggage transfer services and ample accommodation options along the route.